roxton75/Spotify-Clone-Audify/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+And it is an OpenSource Project so feel free to make changes and commit

 ## Contributing
 If you'd like to contribute, feel free to fork the repository and submit a pull request.